Software-Improvement-Group/sigridci/docs/capabilities/system-open-source-health.md

 <img src="../images/system-osh-quality-model-ratings.png" width="300" />

-You might notice that the tile does not include Stability, as this metric is not used to the purpose of rating calculations.
+You might notice that the tile does not include Stability.
+This metric is not used to the purpose of rating calculations, as our analyses show not bringing enough value when assessing the quality of third party open source dependencies.

 Then, a tile shows the total number of dependencies for that system, and the latest scan date: